Do you feel you could contribute more if your employer encouraged your ideas?

 Looking at the lowest ratings, what skills and behaviors do I need to master in order to be able to rate myself, in the future, at a higher level?
 (If you aren’t sure, read the relevant chapters of this book (see Chapter 3 for a guide).

-How to be a Master Expert will be released July 2021.
+How to be a Master Expert is now available on Kickstarter.

 If you want to adopt Expertship for your organisation, please speak to our sister organisation Expertunity about Expertship programs.